 Avoid activities that can make symptoms worse

-Consider physical therapy
+Consider physical therapy and occupational therapy

 Manage chronic pain